Salmela/distributed-chat/README.md

 ## Testing locally

 Startup 2 peers.
-It will fist fetch the base image for python and then build our image and finally startup the conatiners.
+It will first fetch the base image for python and then build our image and finally startup the conatiners.

 ```
 docker-compose up -d